 Vermont Open-Space Preservation

-Sugarbush’s President, Win Smith, and his family foundation have donated generously to assist the Vermont Land Trust in purchasing and preserving important land parcels for Vermont’s agricultural and recreational use.
+Sugarbush’s former owner, Win Smith, and his family foundation have donated generously to assist the Vermont Land Trust in purchasing and preserving important land parcels for Vermont’s agricultural and recreational use.
 Those properties include Camel’s Hump State Park, Blueberry Lake National Forest, Scrag Town Forest, and the Bragg Barn.
 The Foundation supports numerous other environmental initiatives.

 Forest and Vegetation Management Plans